-A material proportion of companies in the LGIM RAFI Global Reduced Carbon Pathway Index (c35%), the LGIM MSCI ACWI Adaptive Capped ESG Index (c35%) and the LGIM Low Carbon Transition Global Equity Index (c41%) have made commitments to align with SBT.
+A material proportion of companies in the LGIM RAFI Global Reduced Carbon Pathway Index (c42%), the LGIM MSCI ACWI Adaptive Capped ESG Index (c42%) and the LGIM Low Carbon Transition Global Equity Index (c47%) have made commitments to align with SBT.
 Therefore, while current emissions are high, companies are integrating strategies to reduce these.
-Compared with reporting in the previous Plan year, the coverage of both the LGIM RAFI Global
+Compared with reporting in the previous Plan year, the coverage of these funds has increased by c0.7%, c1.5% and c2.3% respectively.